 We have a few ways that we suggest maintaining your camper trailer.
 These include keeping your camper trailer under cover where possible.
 This will protect it from the elements and reduce or remove the risk of damage from falling debris.
 Water damage is common in trailers as it is easy through deterioration and lack of care for moisture to get into the frame and floor.
-This is part of the reason it is important to keep your camper trailer covered and to also inspect it after each trip and periodically if trips are not regular enough.
+This is part of the reason it is important to keep your camper trailer covered and to also inspect it after each trip or periodically if trips are not regular.

 Check your seals.
-From door seals to pop up seals and any other moisture protective seals need to be checked for leaks regularly.
+From door seals to pop up seals and any other moisture protective seals, they need to be checked for leaks regularly.
 All seals will deteriorate over time due to wear but checking your seals and keeping them clean will prolong the life of them.
 Also, check your tyres, hubs and bearings.
 Age, exposure to the elements, lack of use and terrain travelled all decrease the health of these parts.
 Therefore, they need to be checked, greased, replaced, and/or rotated regularly.

 Should your camper trailer be fitted with a gas system is may be required to be checked and re-certified.